NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_eddy_heat_fluxes/doc/stc_eddy_heat_fluxes.rst

 This script reads in the model fields, calculates zonal mean eddy heat fluxes and polar cap temperatures and geopotential heights, and generates the plots.

-The observational data this POD uses is based on ERA5 reanalysis, and includes pre-computed zonal mean eddy heat fluxes, temperatures, and geopotential heights (i.e., they have dimensions of ``(time,level,lat)``) calculated from monthly mean fields.
+The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes pre-computed zonal mean eddy heat fluxes, temperatures, and geopotential heights (i.e., they have dimensions of ``(time,level,lat)``) calculated from monthly mean fields.

 Required programming language and libraries